icgrp/bert/docs/tutorials/huffman/huffman.md

 # Huffman Encoder Tutorial
 ## Overview
-The hardware for this projects includes multiple logical memories with multiple BRAMs:
+This tutorial will lead you through using BERT to read and write memories in a hardware design.

+The hardware for the project is a Huffman Encoder design where 4 memories are used:
 * A 1024x8b memory with 8b characters that will be encoded, called `rawTextMem`
 * A 256x20b memory with character encodings, called `huffmanMem`.
 Bits [0:15] of each word are the encoding.
 Bits [16:19] are the length of the encoding.
 * A 512x16b memory with that stores the encoding of `rawTextMem`, called `resultsMem`